 Does it matter whether we are cremated or buried?
-Not ultimately, but I don’t ever counsel people towards cremation.
-An old couple had me over a few weeks ago.
-He is pushing 90 and she is close behind and the son was there.
-And the son said: The reason I wanted you to come is to tell my dad what you think about creation and cremation and burial.
-So a real situation here, because they are, you know, years away from this.
+Not ultimately, but I don’t ever counsel people toward cremation.
+An older couple had me over a few weeks ago.
+He is pushing ninety, and she is close behind.
+The son who was there said, “The reason I wanted you to come is to tell my dad what you think about cremation and burial.”
+So this is a real situation because they are years or months away from this.
 The son had heard me talk about it, and he wants to bury his dad.
 And the dad is thinking he wants something quick and efficient — to get it done.
 He wanted to do it more cheaply.
 Well, it may not be cheaper.

-So I know it decomposes.
-I know it is no more there in 100 years than if you burned I know that.
-This is... we are talking symbolic significance of a body stretched out there in a coffin looked at and lovingly kissed and buried rather than to me the horrible prospect of my wife or my child or my dad being burned, incinerated.
-I just...
-I mean I would have to do a major mental escape in order to keep from feeling like that is so out of sync with what the body means to God.
+I know it decomposes.
+I know it is no more there in one hundred years than if you burned it — I know that.
+We are talking symbolic significance of a body stretched out there in a coffin, looked at, and lovingly kissed and buried, rather than the horrible prospect of my wife or my child or my dad being burned — incinerated.
+I would have to do a major mental escape in order to keep from feeling like that is so out of sync with what the body means to God.
 He created it.
 He is going to resurrect it.

 There is going to be continuity between what you were and what you are so you can recognize each other.
 And you don’t want to symbolically destroy the body.
 You want to symbolically put it to rest, because that is the language of the Bible.
 When you are dead, you are sleeping, right?
 He will awaken those who sleep (see 1 Thessalonians 4:14).
 “Whether we live or whether we die, we are the Lord’s” (Romans 14:8).